 She is very humble and respects all jobs.
 When there was a moment to do some cleaning for the office, she just took up a cloth and started cleaning whatever she could.
 I felt sorry to get people do it but then they loved doing it as they considered Moolya their second home.
 Don’t you laundry your clothes?
 Exactly like that.

 She has this great ability to gel with people and make them very comfortable to speak to her.
 She has been a great listener too and hence she is able to pick things up.
-It is because of her dedicated we have been able to move forward in plenty of non testing areas.
+It is because of her dedicated we have been able to move forward in plenty of non-testing areas.
 It is so important that we have someone like Mampi who facilitates us to do our jobs.
 For the usage of a metaphor, she is our Keke.
 Who is Keke?
-Keke, is a super woman from one of our customers.
+Keke is a superwoman from one of our customers.
 Her role in the project is to facilitate people to be effective.
 Mampi does that, very well.
-My own worries on adminsitration have been taken and owned by her very well.
+My own worries on administration have been taken and owned by her very well.

 Here is what Mampi has to say

 PS: Mampi, you were our first non-testing hire.
 What were your impressions when you walked into our garage office and what made you excited about joining us?

 MD: The day I got a call from you for an interview, that was the first impression of Moolya.
 The way you explained to me about Moolya was the best part.
 About office look, I don’t care about it.
 It’s true that I was confused when I was searching for old Moolya office but Thanks to Pari, She instructed me properly and after 10 mins I reached there.
 She told me to look straight “She was in orange colour dress”, I saw her from half km distance.
 She went inside the office and I entered in that small lane.
 For few seconds, I was thinking in which office I have to go.
 Finally, I saw Moolya board, entered in office.
 Then Pradeep and Pari welcomed me with a very cute smile.